dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 Right in the heat of Promenade, there is a magnificent statue of Mahatma Gandhi, the father of the nation.
 The statue is four-meter high, made up of black stones and surrounded by 8 granite pillars.

-The space in front of the statue is a place where various cultural and musical activities performed throughout the year.

 At Promenade beach, you can see half of the town taking a leisurely walk or spending their evening just be sitting near the beach.
-The roads of the Promenade get close for vehicles from 5 pm in the evening to early morning making it a perfect place to roam around in the evening freely.

 The place also plays a significant role as it is close to many nearby attractions namely the statue of Joan Arc, the War Memorial, Old Lighthouse, the heritage Town Hall, etc.